coccoinomane/web3client/README.md

 - Easily create a client to interact with EVM-compatible chains
 - Interact with the most popular chains: Ethereum, Binance, Avalanche, Arbitrum One, zkSync Era, and more to come!
+- Interact with tokens and ETH with the same dual interface
 - Includes a client for Compound V2 operations, and its clones
 - Subscribe to pending transactions in the mempool and new blocks.
 - Save gas by setting an upper limit on the base fee.